Questions and Answers - A Complete List

 Note: Effective with dates of service April 1, 2011, and after, revenue received for all discretely billed (separately billed) physician services (M.D. and D.O.s only) is no longer subject to a HCRA surcharge.
+Added 10/15: In addition to M.D. and D.O., physician assistants and nurse practitioners are also exempt effective 4/1/11 if discretely billed.
 Prior to April 1, 2011, only revenue received for discretely billed private practicing physician services (including faculty practice plans) were exempt from HCRA surcharges.
 As such, billings prior to April 1, 2011, for employed physicians were subject to the HCRA surcharge.

 |6||Will providers be required to submit any surcharge or assessment amounts on cases where either the payor or patient refuses to pay the surcharges or assessments, but does pay the patient service charges?||Providers make payments to the Department's Office of Pool Administration (OPA) against net patient service revenues as defined in Public Health Law 2807-j (3).
 Revenue received from patients is subject to provider remittance unless a specific exclusion exists in HCRA.
 If the patient pays for the service but not the surcharge, the provider reports what has been received and pays a surcharge to the OPA out of what was received.
 The provider is encouraged to pursue collection for the unpaid balance.|